adstuart/azure-vpn-p2s/vwan-multihub/README.md

 A few assumptions have been made to keep this article focused on Azure Virtual WAN, as opposed to Client side instructions:
 - Your clients are all running Windows 10.
 - They are hybrid domain joined.
-- You are using _Intune_ for device management.
-This would also work fine with _Configuration manager_, or even pushing out parameters locally.
+- You are using Intune for device management.
+This would also work fine with Configuration manager, or even pushing out parameters locally.
 - You have a working [PKI infrastructure](https://docs.microsoft.com/en-us/mem/intune/protect/certificates-profile-scep) and have deployed the required certificates to your machines.
 - You have the Azure VPN Client installed on all clients at scale, this is typically pushed out [via Intune](https://github.com/adstuart/azure-vpn-p2s/tree/main/intune-azurevpnclient) app profiles.